By Sarah Protzman Howlett

 “I’ve never heard of anyone tutoring for the PreACT,” says Eileen Blattner, chair of the guidance department at Shaker Heights High School.
 “But, for a select group of students, prepping for the PSAT in order to hit the numbers needed for the NMS Program could be worth it—particularly for those students whose scores from sophomore year are treading in National Merit territory.”

 Most tutoring companies offer classes for the PSAT, but not the PreACT.

-However, these days, college admissions experts say it’s not just the students with National Merit Scholarship potential that can gain from tutoring.
-“It builds a foundation for the more important tests to come, in other words the SAT or ACT” notes Martina McIsaac of Huntington Learning Centers.
-And the confidence boost from doing well on a practice test —as opposed to the potential stress from a poor PSAT score.
+However, these days, college admissions experts say it’s not just the students with National Merit Scholarship potential who can gain from tutoring.
+“It builds a foundation for the more important tests to come, in other words, the SAT or ACT,” notes Martina McIsaac of Huntington Learning Centers.
+And the confidence boost from doing well on a practice test—as opposed to the potential stress from a poor PSAT score.
 What’s more, PSAT prep doesn’t have to be hard on your pocketbook.